awsdocs/amazon-elasticache-docs/doc_source/redis/at-rest-encryption.md

 # At\-Rest Encryption in ElastiCache for Redis<a name="at-rest-encryption"></a>

 To help keep your data secure, Amazon ElastiCache and Amazon S3 provide different ways to restrict access to data in your cache\.
-For more information, see [Amazon VPCs and ElastiCache Security](VPCs.md) and [Identity and Access Management in Amazon ElastiCache](IAM.md)\.
+For more information, see [Amazon VPCs and ElastiCache security](VPCs.md) and [Identity and access management in Amazon ElastiCache](IAM.md)\.

 ElastiCache for Redis at\-rest encryption is an optional feature to increase data security by encrypting on\-disk data\.
 When enabled on a replication group, it encrypts the following aspects:
 + Disk during sync, backup and swap operations